 35 years experience in hotel management and operations, corporate development with the Peninsula Group, Hong Kong; Kingsgate International and Swiss-Belhotel International.
 Major shareholder and Managing Director of 400 hectare, 1,150 cow award winning dairy unit in North Taranaki and Board Member of Venture Taranaki, New Zealand.

-Karen is an Inglewood local and has a background in administration and tourism with a passion for showcasing Taranaki and all the great things it has to offer.
-She is excited to have joined such an important and rewarding project as PA/Administrator.
+Karen started with the project in 2017 and has a background in Administration and Tourism with a diploma in business.
+Inglewood born and bred, she is excited to have joined such an important and rewarding project as PA/Administrator.